waliapriyanshu/Fraud-detection/README.md

 - **model.py**: Contains the machine learning models used for fraud detection, including Random Forest, Gradient Boosting, XGBoost, and Logistic Regression.
 The file handles model training, hyperparameter tuning, and performance evaluation.

 - **preprocess.py**: This file manages the data preprocessing steps, including handling missing values, detecting outliers, and addressing multi-collinearity.
 It also covers key feature engineering tasks, crucial for building effective fraud detection models.

+- **FRAUD DETECTION ASSIGNMENT.pdf**: This document provides a detailed overview of the approach, model evaluation, and recommendations for improving the fraud detection system.

 ## Dataset Overview